iit-Demokritos/drug_id_mapping/README.md

 -  the PUG REST API of PubChem Database [5]
 -  the drugs file in the FTP server of the KEGG Database [6][7][8]
 -  the UMLS Metathesaurus vocabulary Database[9], using the MetamorphoSys tool
+-  the mapping files of the STITCH Database

 ## Licence & Required Citation